Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 ![](assets/image5-b.png)

-Then run some queries, using Snowflake's semi-structured features:
+Next run 2 queries, using Snowflake's semi-structured capability, to show our new records and part of the query we will use in our Dynamic Tables before proceeding:
 ```
 select RECORD_CONTENT:transaction:primaryKey_tokenized::string as orderid from ENG.CDC_STREAMING_TABLE limit 10;
 ```